Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Decorator.md

 - More flexible than inheritance.
 It allows the combination of behaviors at runtime.
 - Helps achieve single responsibility principle since each decorator adds only one type of behavior.

 ## **Disadvantages**

 - Complexity increases with a large number of decorators.
 - Debugging can be challenging because you need to trace through multiple layers of decorators.

----
 ## **How to Apply ?**

-???+ example "Simple Java Example"
+??? example "Simple Example"

-    Let's consider an example where we are building a **coffee shop**.
+    Let's consider an example where we are building a coffee shop.
 Different types of coffees can be enhanced with add-ons like milk, sugar, etc. Using the decorator pattern, we can apply these add-ons dynamically without subclassing.

     ```java
     // Step 1: Component Interface